Aristotle, Non-Christian Authority of a Christian Hell

 So uncurable man, persuaded by the giant Nembrot, presumed in his heart to surpass with his art not only nature, but also nature’s maker, who is God.

-[37] At the very end of Inferno 11 Virgilio glosses the concept of usury further by invoking Genesis:
+[51] But the Physics is not the last text cited in Inferno 11.
+Virgilio glosses the concept of usury further by invoking Genesis:

 Da queste due, se tu ti rechi a mente